From Dropout to Doctorate: A Bill Cosby Educational Timeline

 That's Bill Cosby, talking about college, comedy and football in a terrific interview with George Vecsey.

 Then Cosby went to Temple University, at age 24.
 Two years later he quit football and then quit college, too, but wore "a cherry-red Temple sweatshirt while working clubs in Philadelphia and New York."
-Cosby "was later awarded his bachelor's degree by Temple in 1971," according to the Encyclopedia of African American History.
+Cosby then was "awarded his bachelor's degree by Temple in 1971," according to the Encyclopedia of African American History.
 (The same source says he joined the Navy after failing the 10th grade.)